 In contrast, if the pension was non reversionary the trustee might not have to lodge a TBAR at all – these are only for pensions so it will depend on whether any of Craig’s super is paid to Jodi as a pension.
 If it is, a TBAR will be required just as it would for any other new pension.
 The amount will be whatever is put into a pension for Jodi (which might be all or just some of Craig’s pension balance).
 If Craig’s balance has grown in the meantime, a higher amount may well be reflected in Jodi’s transfer balance account than would have been the case if the pension had been reversionary.
 Of course the reverse is true if Craig’s pension account has fallen in value.

 One area where there is no difference between reversionary and non reversionary pensions is the tax treatment of investment income in the fund.

-fund’s ECPI) if it has automatically continued to Jodi.
+It makes sense that Craig’s pension account should continue to be counted as a “pension account” (and increase the fund’s ECPI) if it has automatically continued to Jodi.
 After all, it’s still a pension.